 - Quality of hire is not something that the Talent Acquisition function alone can evaluate – it is a whole company measurement.
 Feedback from wider HR teams is the only way to prove if the quality of hire has been good and could inspire future hires

-- For the recruitment team, it is key to demonstrate that they are doing all the right things to keep candidates in the hiring funnel – i.e. have the right EVP, the right job descriptions, good nurturing processes.
+- For the recruitment team, it is key to demonstrate that they are doing all the right things to keep candidates in the Recruitment Funnel – i.e. have the right EVP, the right job descriptions, good nurturing processes.
 This is because the quality of the pre-hiring process impacts on the quality of hires we make.

 - Some technology ranks the quality of hires by the correlation between different variables that are measurable – such as time spent in the recruitment process, hiring manager feedback, employee performance reviews, satisfaction surveys etc. This is useful as it helps to identify what needs to be improved but can be a double-edged sword.